inexorgame-obsolete/inexor-flex/src/README.md

 This has the following side-effects:

-- since `tree` requires `buckets-js`, it is available as a peer-dependency
 - the `link` command makes installing obselete
-- both of the above in turn reduce file overhead
+- which in turn reduces file overhead